I'm a work in progress. I'm perfectly imperfect and I'm okay with that!

 I felt adrift with no direction or destination.

-I felt defective - like there had to be something wrong with me.
+I felt defective - like there must be something wrong with me.

-I was standing at a crossroads with nowhere to turn.
+I was at a crossroads in life and had nowhere to turn.

 My job became redundant.
 Now I had no choice, I HAD TO make a decision.